Achieve perfect ceiling molding: Rail trim creates a foundation for the crown molding

 Photo 1: Experiment with different molding profiles

-Experiment with built-up molding combinations to make your decision easier.
+Experiment with built-up molding combinations to make your decision easier for crown molding installation.
 Nail or glue samples together and hold them against the ceiling.

 Figure A: Three-Piece Crown